 - ¼ cup white wine

-- 1 tbsp lemon juice freshly squeezed is best!
+- 1 tablespoon lemon juice freshly squeezed is best!

 - 2 cups milk, half and half or cream